Fretboard Diagrams in Pelican

 Intervals view

-Supply a harmony array instead and each dot shows its interval relative to the root.
-Root strings are highlighted in purple and the subheading changes to Intervals:
+Supply an intervals array instead and each dot shows its interval relative to the root.
+When intervals is present the subtitle automatically shows Intervals:

 ```